Friends of Children with Special Needs

 Friends of Children with Special Needs (FCSN) (Traditional Chinese: 華人特殊兒童之友; Pinyin: Huárén tèshū értóng zhīyǒu) is an American nonprofit organization serving individuals with developmental disabilities (e.g. Autism, Cerebral palsy, Down syndrome, etc.) throughout Alameda County, California and Santa Clara County, California.
-FCSN offers Independent living, supported living, and day programs for adult children, After-school and Day camp programs for youth children, and support services for the children's parents.
+FCSN offers independent living, supported living, and day programs for adult children, after-school and day camp programs for youth children, and support services for the children's parents.
 FCSN initially held its activities in borrowed spaces (i.e. "churches, living rooms, and YMCAs") due to not having a permanent headquarters throughout the first eight years since Incorporation, until 2006.
 Meetings, held by the organization, involved operations from both the special needs individuals and volunteers (including the children's parents).

-History

 1990s

 In the early 1990s, support services for individuals with autism were scarce in the Silicon Valley.
 As a result, both Albert and Anna Wang were struggling to "deal with their [recently-diagnosed,] autistic son's behavior and communication challenges".
 According to Wang, Chinese and Chinese-Americans "placed great importance on being accomplished both in academic and career spheres" and indirectly see families of children with special needs as "fail[ure] to meet such criteria".

-In 1993, an organized group of ten Chinese immigrant families, with special needs children (including the co-founders Anna and Albert Wang) regularly met with a special education teacher because they, as Chinese people, often "face [shame] and stigma of having a child with developmental disabilities", need a forum to "vent their problems" and "share their anguish" about the parents' personal hardships of raising a child with special needs, and need to better advocate for their children when seeking help from school districts and government agencies.
-Wang elaborated to multiple news outlets about the shame and stigma by explaining that when parents gave birth to children with developmental disabilities, they and their family members may believe that "something wrong [was done]" during the pregnancy".
+In 1993, an organized group of ten Chinese immigrant families with special needs children (including the co-founders Anna and Albert Wang) regularly met with a special education teacher because they, as Chinese people, often "face [shame] and stigma of having a child with developmental disabilities", need a forum to "vent their problems" and "share their anguish" about the parents' personal hardships of raising a child with special needs, and need to better advocate for their children when seeking help from school districts and government agencies.
+Wang elaborated to multiple news outlets about the shame and stigma by explaining that when parents gave birth to children with developmental disabilities, they and their family members may believe that "something wrong [was done]" during the pregnancy.
 In addition, Wang also remarked about parents feeling "depleted and isolated" due to the demanding work required to take care of their children, parents' fears of their children being institutionalized and jailed and that "remov[ing] people with special needs from society" was common not just in China but also amongst Chinese immigrants.

 Wang believed that by offering programs specifically for these children, via FCSN, the special needs individuals would be able to "demonstrate the many capabilities that... children [with special needs] have".

-2000s and 2010s
+2000s

 In 2002, FCSN started an afterschool program in Fremont, California to help children with developmental disabilities "learn new skills and receive assistance".